MehdiK/MaintainableUiTesting/readme.md

         }
     }

-You can find [BrittleTest](	https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/BrittleTest.cs) class here and [Host](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/Framework/Host.cs) is a static class, with a single static property `Instance`, which upon instantiation fires up IIS Express on the website under test and binds Firefox WebDriver to the browser instance.</small>
+You can find BrittleTest class [here](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/BrittleTest.cs) and [Host](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/Framework/Host.cs) is a static class, with a single static property `Instance`, which upon instantiation fires up IIS Express on the website under test and binds Firefox WebDriver to the browser instance.

 This test fires up web browser, goes to the home page of the Mvc Music Store website, registers a new user, browses to an album, adds it to the cart, and checks out.
 There are different schools of thoughts on UI tests and how much a test should cover.
 Some believe this test is doing too much and some think it's good.
 Nonetheless the size of the test is not the reason it's brittle; it's how it's written that makes it a nightmare to maintain.

-So what is wrong with that code?
+**So what is wrong with that code?**

  - This is procedural code.
 One of the main issues of this style of coding is readability or lack thereof.
 If you want to change the test or if it breaks because one of the involved pages has changed you will have a hard time figuring out what to change; because it's all a bit pile of code where we get the 'driver' to find an element on the page and to do something with it!
  - This one test on itself might not have much duplication but a few more tests like this and you will have a lot of duplicated selector and logic to interact with web pages from different tests.
 For example `By.Id("UserName")` selector will be duplicated in all tests that require registration, and `driver.FindElement(By.Id("UserName")).Clear();` and `driver.FindElement(By.Id("UserName")).SendKeys("<some user name>");` are duplicated anywhere you want to interact with UserName textbox.
 Then there is the whole registration form, and checkout form ETC that will be repeated in all tests needing to interact with them!
 Then the business asks me to change that to `UserName` to `Email` (this very same thing happened to me in a project about two years ago)!
 This simple change means too many broken tests because I have used UserName anywhere in my tests I needed registration.
  - There is a lot of magic strings everywhere.
 Even if I had used `UserName` in all my tests but instead of using magic strings I had somehow extracted that out into a single place and referenced that from everywhere I would really have to change where these "fields" were defined instead of everywhere in my code and then refactoring tools would allow me to simply rename the references.

 "What does it take to fix this test?", I hear you ask.
-A Magic Ingredient.
+A "magic" ingredient is what we need.

-## The "Magic" Ingredient: Test Code Is Code!
+## The Magic Ingredient: Test Code Is Code!
 You either write tests or you don't.
 If you do, then much like your actual code, you are going have to maintain your tests.
 So give them the same treatment.
 What is it about tests that makes us think we can forego quality in them?
 If anything a bad test suite is going to take a lot longer to maintain than bad code.
 I have had bad peices of working code in production for years which never broke and I never had to touch them.
 Sure it was ugly as hell but it worked and it didn't need change.
 The situation is not quite the same for bad tests though: because bad tests are going to break and fixing them is going to be hard.

 > If you have a test (good or bad) that never fails even in the face of change then you may as well delete it because it's not doing you any good.